1.

 8. Meagher Is Leading The Irish Brigade (Anonymous)

-You, true sons of Erin, awake from your
+You, true sons of Erin, awake from your slumbers!

 The war blast is sounding o'er valley and hill;